Former SEC Enforcement Attorney · 9 Years, SEC Division of Enforcement

 Public Company Client

-“For nearly a decade, we've relied on Frederick M. Lehrer for his deep knowledge of corporate securities, regulatory compliance, rapid and extremely accurate turnaround, and a steady hand when navigating high-value corporate finance matters.”
+For nearly a decade, we've relied on Frederick M. Lehrer for corporate securities and regulatory compliance work, accurate turnaround, and a steady hand on high-value corporate finance matters.

 MD